arvfroLTU/DSMSimGrupp92023/README.md

 You will also need MongoDB https://www.mongodb.com/docs/manual/installation/ .

-You will also need a google maps API key you can create an account for free and get 300$ to use.
+You will also need a google maps API key, you can create an account for free and get 300$ to use.

 https://developers.google.com/maps/documentation/javascript/get-api-key